 Kristen Meghan’s first reaction on hearing talk of “chemtrails” was to feel professionally affronted.
 She was an industrial hygienist and environmental specialist working for the Air Force in bio-environmental engineering.
-She joined up after 9/11 and was committed to her oath of service, and when in 2006 friends started coming to her with questions about chemicals being sprayed from military planes she felt professionally affronted.
+She had joined up after 9/11 and was committed to her oath of service, and when in 2006 friends started coming to her with questions about chemicals being sprayed from military planes she felt professionally affronted.
 Her responsibilities included environmental impacts, compliance with EPA standards, and approving and tracking hazardous materials.
-It was her job to know what chemicals were imported into her air force base, and their precise and approved end use and disposal.
-Naturally enough, the appeal to ignorance immediately came into play, inseparable an appeal to her own professional authority:
+It was her job to know what chemicals were imported into her air force base, and their precise and approved end-use and disposal.
+Naturally enough, the appeal to ignorance immediately came into play, inseparable from an appeal to her own professional authority:

 If this was happening I would know about it.

 She decided to prove that it wasn’t.
 She set about debunking the ‘conspiracy theory’ – and failed.
 Going through the computer system, checking all the Air Force Form 3952 Approvals of Hazardous Materials, she started finding large quantities of materials which she could not account for.
 She checked and double-checked, found Material Safety Data Sheets without manufacturer names, lacking key information in required fields.